ipv6-feet-under/WriteUps-HTB-retired/Scriptkiddie/README.md

 ![website](website.png)

 The payloads tool says: 'venom it up - gen rev tcp meterpreter bins' so it is propably msfvenom doing the work here.
-There is also the possibility to upload template files and android as the OS.
+There is also the possibility to upload template files and to select android as the OS.
 The template file threw me a little off because I haven't seen that for msfvenom before so I research template files, msfvenom and android and find a popular vulnerability which is described [here](https://github.com/justinsteven/advisories/blob/master/2020_metasploit_msfvenom_apk_template_cmdi.md).

 ## User